 - Vision: this is the "sales pitch".
 Explain why the project is important and timely. - Approach: This is the "how" of the project.
 Set out clear objectives, methods, outputs.
 Provide as many details as possible.
-For example: - If you are creating a project website who is going to manage it, who is the intended user, how long is the website going to operate. - If you are doing archival research: What archives, what documents you expect to find there, how long will the visit last, what is the contingency plan if you don't find what you expect? - Applicant and team capability to deliver: Use the template provided.
+For example: - o If you are creating a project website who is going to manage it, who is the intended user, how long is the website going to operate. - o If you are doing archival research: What archives, what documents you expect to find there, how long will the visit last, what is the contingency plan if you don't find what you expect? - Applicant and team capability to deliver: Use the template provided.
 Clearly link your past skills and experience to the current project.
-More resources can be found here. - Ethics and responsible research and innovation: This section includes questions on data management.
-You can have your data management plan reviewed by the University DMP Support Service. - Resources and cost justification: do not try to make the project "cheap".
+More resources can be found here. - Data management and sharing: You can have your data management plan reviewed by the University DMP Support Service. - Resources and cost justification: do not try to make the project "cheap".
 Ensure you have the resources needed to deliver the project.
-The reviewers are assessing feasibility. - Project Partners: Discuss the difference between a "Project Partner" and a "Collaborator" with your RGA.
+The reviewers are assessing feasibility. - Mentor support: Instruct your mentor how to write a tailored statement.
+This is not a generic letter of support.
+A concrete support programme is expected. - Project Partners: Discuss the difference between a "Project Partner" and a "Collaborator" with your RGA.
 Ensure you have enough time to obtain support letters from Project Partners.